arinzejustin/whatsapp-bot/README.md

 # Whatsapp-bot
-This is a Whatsapp Chatbot that responds with quotes, reply owner name, search internet for any meaning of word.
+This is a Whatsapp Chatbot that responds with quotes, reply owners name, search internet for any meaning of word.

 # Usage